-On a networked system the MX1 may be configured to allow you to silence alarm devices on remote panels.
+On a networked system the MX1 may be configured to allow you to silence/resound alarms on remote panels.
 Refer to Silencing Remote Alarm Devices in Chapter 9.

-Resetting Zones in Alarm
+Resetting Alarms in the Alarm List

-Overview Generally the alarm state latches within the MX1 so that each alarm can be viewed later when fire-fighting personnel arrive at the fire panel.
+Generally the alarm state latches with the MX1 so that each alarm can be viewed later when fire-fighting personnel arrive at the fire panel.